 - Is a catalytic oxidizer the most cost-effective oxidizer solution for my airstream?

-- Typically, a heat exchanger is a wise option for a catalytic oxidizer
+- A heat exchanger is a cost-effective option for most applications

 - For catalytic systems, plate or shell & tube heat exchangers will perform well